sg893052/sonic-buildimage/devops/telemetry/SONiC Threshold feature spec.md

 This command can be used to clear previously configured threshold on multicast queue buffer of a CPU port.

-4) no buffer-pool threshold
+4) no threshold buffer-pool

-  Example : sonic(config)# no buffer-pool threshold
+  Example : sonic(config)# no threshold buffer-pool

 This command can be used to remove buffer-pool threshold configured on ingress and egress buffers.

+5) no threshold device

+  Example : sonic(config)# no threshold device

+This command can be used to remove device threshold configured.

 5) clear threshold breach {all/eventid}